mattvoz/OpenGLHelper/readme.md

 ## OpenGL
 - While i dislike column major arrays it's the opengl standard so all math operations in this project use column major systems to do matrix operations.
+- The camera system is reversed to be left hand based.